 There will not be any retake exam in the course.

 The course is for master students enrolled in the following programs: Master in Business and Administration and Master in Applied Economics and sustainability It is also open for other master programmes from NMBU with satisfactory competence.

 There will be 2 x 2 hours classroom teaching and 2 hours discussion

-External examiner approves, cases, quizzes and exam
+External examiner approves homework assignments, midterms and final exam

 Examination details: Portfolio: Letter grades